-Shortcodes Ultimate is a great plugin which enabling website owners to control formatting of Page content by generating Short Codes for them.
+Shortcodes Ultimate is a great plugin which enables website owners to control formatting of page content by generating Short Codes for them.
 One of the features that I love most about it is the Column functionality.
 It enables website owners to layout their content in as many columns as they wish, dynamically scaling elements to fit.
-This prevents the need for messy tables and helps prevent floating alignment issues with images, etc. It also generates shortcodes for website owners to easily embed rich media elements, like Youtube videos, Google Maps, Image Carousels, Accordion sections (very useful for FAQ pages) and nicely formatted buttons, all without breaking the overall style of the webpage.
+This prevents the need for messy tables and helps prevent floating alignment issues with images, etc. It also generates shortcodes for website owners to easily embed rich media elements such as Youtube videos, Google Maps, image carousels, accordion sections (very useful for FAQ pages) and nicely formatted buttons.
+It can do this without breaking the overall style of the webpage.

-An added bonus of this plugin is that all the shortcodes generated are completely Responsive, allowing them to be used within websites that use a Responsive Web Design.
-The content created with these shortcodes will stack perfectly when viewed on Desktop, Tablet or Phone The main down-side to this plugin that I have experienced is that once you have inserted the shortcode on a webpage, it is very difficult for the client to alter it into a different style (for example, changing it from a 2-column layout to a 3-column layout).
+An added bonus of this plugin is that all the shortcodes generated are completely responsive, allowing them to be used within websites that use a responsive web design.
+The content created with these shortcodes will stack perfectly when viewed on desktop, tablet or phone.
+A downside of this plugin is that once you have inserted the shortcode on a webpage, it is very difficult for the client to alter it into a different style (for example, changing it from a 2-column layout to a 3-column layout).
 You are better off to delete the short code all together and re-insert a new one.

 4. Control over access to WordPress Administrator features

 WordPress by default provides 5 different levels of access for website owners and users to edit Pages and Blog Posts in the WordPress website.
 Each level of access includes different levels of editing permissions and access to different settings or controls of the overall website.